3. Import assembly and gene models

 The complexity of running this step is largely determined by the validity of the input files - there are many ways in which GFF3 files in particular can differ from published standards and there are configuration options to accommodate much of the diversity of real-world GFF files (see easy-import.readme.io).
 If you prefer to ensure the validity of your files using external tools then, apart from accommodating conflicting definitions of phase, the default import settings should be sufficient.

-file to set database connection parameters that are likely to remain constant across all assembly imports:- if the databases are hosted in a MySQL Docker container hosted on the same machine as the import will run then the
+if the databases are hosted in a MySQL Docker container hosted on the same machine as the import will run then the HOST should be the name of the container, otherwise it should be the name/ip address of the host

-should be the name of the container, otherwise it should be the name/ip address of the host - values in this file can be overwritten by entries in an assembly-specific configuration file described below
+values in this file can be overwritten by entries in an assembly-specific configuration file described below

-- this file also includes default GFF parsing parameters that are unlikely to need changing
+this file also includes default GFF parsing parameters that are unlikely to need changing

 $ cd ~/genomehubs/v1/import/conf/